1873 Seated Liberty Half Dime

 Description

 The 1873 Seated Liberty Half Dime is a dime produced at the Philadelphia Mint as part of the Seated Liberty Half Dimes 1837-1873 series.
-Total mintage reached 712,000.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an agricultural wreath enclosing the denomination.
-Designed by James Barton Longacre.
+With a mintage of 712,000, this is a less common issue — the higher-mintage of the two mint variants, representing 69% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an agricultural wreath enclosing the denomination.
+Final year of the Seated Liberty Half Dime.
+Discontinued under the Coinage Act of 1873 along with the silver three-cent piece and standard silver dollar.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $32 to $440 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 1.24 grams, 15.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4404.
-The Seated Liberty Half Dime was the final five-cent silver coin.
-Transitional varieties with and without arrows at the date are collected by type.
-The 1870-S is a rarity with only one known example.
-New Orleans and San Francisco mint issues carry premiums.

 External References